RKeertishKumar/Federated-Threat-Detection/README.md

 Use Ctrl+C to stop the attack.

-Observe the denial of service the website on the local machine due to a lot requests.
+Observe the denial of service on the website on the local machine due to a lot requests.